image

 Review the Fedora Silverblue installation instructions.
 Some points to consider:

-• Use Ventoy or the Fedora Media Writer to create installation media.
+• Use the Fedora Media Writer to create installation media.
 Other creation methods may not work properly.

 • Dual booting off of the same disk is unsupported, use a dedicated drive for another operating system and use your BIOS to choose another OS to boot off of.
 (This is how you should probably always do it anyway)